Quiterion/quiterion.github.io/index.md

   - Immersed in works by Ursula K. Le Guin, Isaac Asimov, Iain M. Banks and Arthur C. Clarke.

 - Anthropology & Sociology
-  - Interested in Proto-Indo-European studies, human evolutionary history, and postmodernist perspectives.
+  - Interested in human evolutionary history and postmodernist perspectives.

 If you share an interest in any of these areas or would simply like to connect, please feel free to [reach out](mailto:jamie.m.denovan@gmail.com).